ch13fu/SE-token-grabber-discord/README.md

 # Fake Dragon Ball OV Hack Script

+##DISCLAIMER
+This tool has been developed strictly for educational purposes, with the primary goal of enhancing ethical hacking knowledge and fostering a deeper understanding of cybersecurity concepts.
+It is not intended, nor should it be used, for any illegal, malicious, or unauthorized activities.

+The creators of this tool do not endorse or condone any form of unauthorized access, intrusion, or exploitation of computer systems, networks, or data.
+Any misuse of this tool for illegal activities is strictly prohibited, and the developers bear no responsibility for such actions.

 ## Overview

 Welcome to the Dragon Ball OV Credits Script!
 This Python script adds credits to a user's account and sends a notification email.
 The script also prints the Dragon Ball title in large text using the pyfiglet library.